Andreas Stefik

-Andreas Stefik is an associate professor of computer science at the University of Nevada, Las Vegas and the creator of Quorum, a computer programming language created with features that improve access for people with visually impairments.
+Andreas Stefik is a professor of computer science at the University of Nevada, Las Vegas and the creator of Quorum, a computer programming language created with features that improve access for people with visually impairments.
 Stefik conducts research in the areas of software engineering, accessibility, and computer science education.
 He is an advocate for increasing access to computer science in K–12 education.